-The status report draft will be available by the first Monday of each month for a reporting period between the 1st through the last day of the previous month.
+Monthly: The status report draft will be available by the first Monday of each month for a reporting period between the 1st through the last day of the previous month.
 Project status reporting will begin 2/1/2022 for the period of January 1 through 31st, 2022.
 The draft status report will be presented as part of the Monthly Executive Steering Committee project report (1st Tuesday of the Month) and finalized within five business days following that meeting.
 This published written report will be distributed per the Communications Plan and posted to the OCIO project page (once the project has been established with the OCIO-expected 7/1/2022).

-The IT vendors will likely have a scheduled status report as part of their statement of work, which will be completed and discussed as part of the recurring vendor management meetings described later in Section 16- Resource Management Plan.
+Weekly: The IT vendor working in conjunction with the IT Project Manager produce a weekly status report, which will be completed and discussed as part of the recurring vendor management meetings described later in Section 16- Resource Management Plan.